DDoS-Guard: Clients

 Meduza has reported that, according to a former employee, DDoS-Guard has a history of working with customers who operate on the darknet.
 The employee has said this is because they can charge higher rates to such customers, who have a much smaller range of choices of Internet service providers willing to work with them, and who often especially need website security services.
 Some of DDoS-Guard's other clients have included the Palestinian Islamic militant nationalist movement Hamas, the cyberstalking site Kiwi Farms, and the imageboard 8kun, formerly known as 8chan, which is the online home of the American far-right QAnon conspiracy theory.
 The company said they ended services for both Hamas and 8chan after learning about the content on the sites from news sources.
 DDoS-Guard has ended services for various clients after being informed of their activities by journalists, but Meduza wrote that the company would likely need to deny services for a large portion of its client base if they were to proactively monitor for criminal activity.
 Brian Krebs, an investigative reporter focusing on cybercrime, wrote in January 2021 that a "review of the several thousand websites hosted by DDoS-Guard is revelatory, as it includes a vast number of phishing sites and domains tied to cybercrime services or forums online."

 DDoS-Guard is suspected of hosting multiple Internet scammers responsible for stealing banking data, and one of the world's largest online stores for illegal drugs operates using infrastructure associated with DDoS-Guard.
 DDoS-Guard also provides services to The Daily Stormer, an American neo-Nazi, white supremacist, and Holocaust denial website and message board.

+In December 2022, the European Commission added DDoS-Guard to its "Counterfeit and Piracy Watch List" based on input from copyright holders, which alleged that they were facilitating piracy.
+Piracy websites that have used the service include Nyaa Torrents and MangaDex.